PyDataLondon/pydatalondon.github.io/submit-a-talk/index.md

 ## Speaking at PyData London Conferences

-Our next conference will take place in 2019, stay tuned!
+Our next conference will take place in 2020.
+Please watch for announces at the meetup and on the monthly update emails for the next Call for Proposals.